MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-to-azure-rms.md

 - [Planning and implementing your Azure Information Protection tenant key](../plan-design/plan-implement-tenant-key.md): Understand the key management options that you have for your Azure Information Protection tenant where your SLC key equivalent in the cloud is either managed by Microsoft (the default) or managed by you (the "bring your own key", or BYOK configuration).

-- [RMS service discovery](../rms-client/client-deployment-notes.md#rms-service-discovery): This section of the RMS client deployment notes explains that the order for service discovery is **registry** > **SCP** > **cloud**.
+- [RMS service discovery](../rms-client/client-deployment-notes.md#rms-service-discovery): This section of the RMS client deployment notes explains that the order for service discovery is **registry** then **SCP** then **cloud**.
 During the migration process when the SCP is still installed, you configure clients with registry settings for your Azure Information Protection tenant so that they do not use the AD RMS cluster returned from the SCP.

 - [Overview of the Microsoft Rights Management connector](../deploy-use/deploy-rms-connector.md#overview-of-the-microsoft-rights-management-connector): This section from the RMS connector documentation explains how your on-premises servers can connect to the Azure Rights Management service to protect documents and emails.

 In addition, if you are familiar with how AD RMS works, you might find it useful to read [How does Azure RMS work?
 Under the hood](../understand-explore/how-does-it-work.md) to help you identify which technology processes are the same or different for the cloud version.

 ## Prerequisites for migrating AD RMS to Azure Information Protection

 Before you start the migration to Azure Information Protection, make sure that the following prerequisites are in place and that you understand any limitations.

 - **A supported RMS deployment:**